 Leading with the discount in Email 1 trains customers to wait.
 They abandon carts on purpose, knowing a coupon is coming in an hour.
 Hold the discount until Email 3.

 Sending all three emails within 24 hours reads as desperate.
 Customers unsubscribe faster than they convert.
-Space the 72-Hour Recovery Sequence across its full window and let each email do its job.
+Space the sequence across 72 hours and let each email do its specific job.

 Which Email Automation Tools Work Best for Shopify Stores Under $1M Revenue?

-Three tools cover the abandoned cart use case without requiring a developer or a large monthly budget.
-MailerLite, Klaviyo’s free tier, and Brevo each suit a different list size.
-Pick based on where your subscriber count sits today — not where you want it in a year.
+Three tools cover the abandoned cart use case without a developer or a large monthly budget.
+Pick based on your current subscriber count, not where you want it in a year.

 MailerLite Free

 MailerLite is the right starting point if you have under 500 subscribers.
-The free plan fully covers the 72-Hour Recovery Sequence.
+The free plan fully covers the three-email cart sequence.
 Setup takes two to three hours with no developer involvement.

 Klaviyo Free

 Klaviyo’s revenue tracking is native.
-You don’t calculate what the sequence recovers — the dashboard shows it.
-That matters when you need to confirm the automation is worth continuing.
+You don’t manually calculate what the sequence recovers, the dashboard shows it.
+That matters when you’re proving to yourself that automation is worth continuing.

 The 250-profile limit fills fast.
 For a store already generating $20k+/month, expect to outgrow the free tier within 60 days.
 By that point, recovered cart revenue should cover the $45/month paid plan.